jethoo/DineIn/README.md

-#I WAS NOT ABLE TO ADD SCREENSHOTS IN MY READ ME
-# Therefore, I will include them in my Presentation File

-#This is a website of only Dining Restaurant
+#This is a website of  Dining Restaurant
 #Users can sign up
 #After Singing In, they have to record their favourite Dish in DISHES PAGE of our Restaurant after signing in